 Some of this information is ‘common sense’, but you’d be surprised at just how many people fall into the trap of doing it differently, either through not thinking, or being too impatient.

-And finally, if you need to hardwire the light bar, a bit of tape and twisted wires aren’t hardwiring.
-Personally speaking, if I need to tap into a vehicle’s wiring, I solder all the connections to guarantee that they won’t cause a problem, or fail at a later date.
-Having said that, I appreciate that not everyone has that sort of equipment, but … don’t just twist the wires together.
+Finally, if you need to hardwire the light bar, a bit of tape and twisted wires aren’t hardwiring.
+You should probably solder all the connections to guarantee that they won’t cause a problem, or fail at a later date.
+Having said that, I appreciate that not everyone has that sort of equipment.
+But, you shouldn’t just twist the wires together.